1st woman to graduate from Citadel one step closer to SC House seat

 Mace won a GOP primary runoff in a House district in Berkeley and Charleston counties Tuesday, defeating Mount Pleasant town councilman Mark Smith.
 Mace took 63 percent of the vote to Smith’s 37 percent.

-“I’m truly honored with tonight’s win,” Mace said in a statement.
+“I’m truly honored,” Mace said in a statement.
 “The vision I shared with voters, whether it’s getting ahead of our infrastructure needs, improving roads, being a fiscal conservative, recognizing tax dollars are sacred will continue to be my message as we move forward to the General Election in January.”

 Two weeks ago, Mace finished first in a four-person Republican primary, taking 49.5 percent of the vote, just short of the majority needed to avoid a runoff.